Skip to main content

 5. If call ITM: asset sold at strike.
 Back to USDC.
 Repeat from step 1.

-Use GET /positions/{address} to check settlement outcomes and decide the next move.
+Use GET /positions/{address} or GET /b1nary-account/positions?privy_user_id=... to check settlement outcomes and decide the next move.

 Dependencies